Preserving Native Nanticoke Land in Delaware

 Our Role

 Conservation is not just a tool for protecting our environment, but also for preserving history and culture.
-We were able to support the tribe’s efforts by acquiring the property when it went up for sale and donating it to the Nanticoke Indian Tribe for their ongoing ownership.
+We were able to support the Nanticoke Indian Tribe’s efforts by acquiring the property when it went up for sale and donating it to the tribe for their ongoing ownership.
 The donation was made possible with generous funding from Mt.
 Cuba Center.
-The land will remain protected in perpetuity thanks to a conservation easement held by the State of Delaware and funded by the Delaware Open Space Council.
+The land will remain protected in perpetuity thanks to a conservation easement held by the state of Delaware and funded by the Delaware Open Space Council.

 More Projects